whamer/Udacity_Data_Science_Capstone/README.md

 ## Summary of the results

-It was possible to identify such a group consisting of users between 37 and 48 years of age with an income above 70,500 $.
+In the [analysis](https://nbviewer.jupyter.org/github/whamer/Udacity_Data_Science_Capstone/blob/main/Udacity_Starbucks_Capstone.ipynb) it was possible to identify such a group consisting of users between 37 and 48 years of age with an income above 70,500 $.

 ![](img/decision_tree.png)